AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/create-an-email-for-an-email-program.md

    ![](assets/five.png)

 Great!
-Now that we've created an email we want to send, let's&nbsp; [add an A/B test](email-test-a-b-test/add-an-a-b-test.md)&nbsp;or skip straight to&nbsp; [scheduling your email program](schedule-your-email-program.md).
+Now that we've created an email we want to send, let's  [add an A/B test](email-test-a-b-test/add-an-a-b-test.md) or skip straight to  [scheduling your email program](schedule-your-email-program.md).

 >[!NOTE]
 >